edwardcrompton/twitter-friends/readme.md

 To do next
 ----------

-Rationalise the routing after template changes.
+Build a simple menu system for a single user.

+Concentrate on a self hosted system designed to gather information for a single user.

+Periodically check who is following you so we can tell who has unfollowed you.

-Using the api or local storage, add stats showing who you've followed vs who has has followed you back vs who is unlikely to ever follow you back.
+Using the api or local storage, add stats showing who you've followed vs who has followed you back vs who is unlikely to ever follow you back.

-Improve efficiency of blade templating.

 Add menu system and the ability to enter a twitter handle in a form